TimeEval/TimeEval/docs/concepts/algorithms.md

 ## Experimental algorithm adapters

 The algorithm adapters in this section are prototypical implementations and not fully tested with TimeEval.
-Some of the adapters were used in earlier versions of TimeEval and are not compatible to it anymore.
+Some adapters were used in earlier versions of TimeEval and are not compatible to it anymore.

 ```{warning}
 The following algorithm adapters should be used for educational purposes only.